 Open the pores

 Cleansing and skin care: Despite what you read in popular style and fashion magazines, there is no magic product or regimen that is right for every person and situation.

 - Mild cleansers: Washing once or twice a day with a mild cleansing bar or liquid (for example, Dove, Neutrogena, Basis, Purpose, and Cetaphil are all inexpensive and popular) will keep the skin clean and minimize sensitivity and irritation.

-- Exfoliating cleansers and masques: A variety of mild scrubs, exfoliants, and masks can be used.
-These products contain either fine granules or salicylic acid in a concentration that makes it a very mild peeling agent.
+- Exfoliating cleansers and masks: A variety of mild scrubs, exfoliants, and masks can be used.
+These products may contain salicylic acid in a concentration that makes it a very mild peeling agent.
 These products remove the outer layer of the skin and thus open pores.
 Products containing glycolic or alpha hydroxy acids are also gentle skin exfoliants.